Painting cabinets is a simple and easy way to make a space feel new and refreshed again

 - Step 8: Reattach doors and drawers to frame

 Make sure to paint kitchen cabinets with a paint designed for cabinets.
-Painting with this special type of paint will make your job a lot easier.
+Painting cabinets with this special type of paint will make your job a lot easier.
 Cabinet paint is made to withstand the normal wear and tear of a kitchen and will hold up and look fresh longer than most other paints.

-Some people choose the traditional paintbrush method, while others choose to use spray paint.
+When painting cabinets some people choose the traditional paintbrush method, while others choose to use spray paint.
 A paintbrush gives you more control over thickness, stroke, and a gallon of paint will typically go farther if painted on with a brush.
 However, painting with a brush is more time consuming and can leave brush strokes in the paint if not done properly.

 Spray painting cabinets can allow for a quicker application that dries faster since it applies thinner coats of paint.
 If you plan to spray paint, make sure to do so outside since sprayers have a wide reach.